 The beach is open for the public and a popular stop for lunch during island tours.
-It is another ideal place for snorkeling and kayaking, or just like us after a sumptuous seafood lunch, you can also just opt to swim or wade along the shore.
+It is another ideal place for snorkeling and kayaking.
+Just like us, after a sumptuous seafood lunch, you can also just opt to swim or wade along the shore.

 Twin Peaks Reef and Barracuda Lake

 After that short snorkeling in Twin Peaks reef, we went to our next stop.
-The Barracuda Lake is a freshwater lake taking place in a former crater 4o meters deep and surrounded by sharp limestone cliffs.
+The Barracuda Lake is a freshwater lake taking place in a former crater 4o meters deep, surrounded by sharp limestone cliffs.

 It is named after its elusive resident barracuda fishes.
 The lake is equally famous for its thermocline, thus making it known as an unusual dive site.

-We’re definitely not divers, so I suggest you check out this blog post to see stunning photos underneath the lake.
+We’re definitely not divers, so I suggest you check out this blog post to see stunning photos that captured the deep.

 Not so far from Barracuda Lake, off we went to our last destination.
 The Twin Lagoon coastline is splendid and its bay mystifying as you approach.

 The first lagoon is where the boats dock.
-The way to the second lagoon is accessible through a small crevice underneath the rock or during high tide a ladder over the rock.
+The way to the second lagoon is accessible through a small crevice underneath the rock, or a ladder over the rock.

-The waters in the twin lagoons may sometimes be blurry, but this is due to the mix between salt and freshwater.
+The waters in the twin lagoons may sometimes be blurry due to the mix between salt and freshwater.
 The water temperature in the lagoon also changes, a similar phenomenon we experienced in Barracuda lake.